Pull yourself up by your bootstraps

 What's the meaning of the phrase 'Pull yourself up by your bootstraps'?

-Improve your situation by your own efforts.
+To 'pull yourself up by your bootstraps' is to improve your situation by your own efforts.

 What's the origin of the phrase 'Pull yourself up by your bootstraps'?